In order to start the application process, submit the required application materials to the Stanford GSB Financial Aid Office.

 The acknowledgment/acceptance letter will be based on the amount the applicant receives for the first award disbursement.
 In the email, applicants are requested to sign and return the acknowledgment/acceptance letter to the Financial Aid Office.
 A legible fax or scanned signed copy of the letter would be acceptable.
 Upon request, applicants may be contacted by Stanford GSB Development Office to write a thank you letter to the donor on an annual basis.
 Thank-you letters must be submitted prior to the applicant’s six-month renewal application.

-Once we receive an applicant’s acknowledgment/acceptance letter in the mail, it typically takes two weeks thereafter to send the award disbursement in the form of a check payment.
+Once we receive an applicant’s acknowledgment/acceptance letter, it typically takes two weeks thereafter to send the award disbursement.
 It is then the applicant’s responsibility to pay, in a timely manner, the lender or servicer that holds their Stanford GSB loans.
 Applicants residing in an international location will need to consider how to deposit and remit loan payments from their loan forgiveness award to their lender(s) in a timely manner.

 Each disbursement of funds from the program is made on the understanding that applicants will remain employed by the eligible organization described in their application for the full six months.
 If applicants change jobs, have a change in salary, or work less than halftime (less than 20 hours), they must notify the Financial Aid Office immediately.
 If requested by the Financial Aid Office, they will be required to repay any funds advanced, for which they have become ineligible.